NNLisk/Automatic-plate-recognition-system/Notes/preprocessing.md

 + overview
     + I trained YOLO to detect plates
     + added preprocessing step to save box coordinates and final preprocessed (cropped) image
-    + these images can be used for OCR
+    + after thresholding --> OCR

-+ Image operations and augmentation related
++ Image operations and augmentation related (PLATE RECOGNITION)
     + Images are grayscaled
     + 5% salt and pepper noise is added
     + this makes the plate finding model more robust; YOLO is optimized for real world dirty lenses, messy images and other imperfections
     + no unified sizing needed for the plate finder since yolo can normalize images to its standard input size 640x640

-+ data splitting and training related
++ data splitting and training related (PLATE RECOGNITION)
     + There are 362 images, with one image having multiple variants with different noise

 + pipeline related
     + CURRENTLY: src/preprocessing/preprocessing.py
         + takes in a filepath of a stored image in data/inference/raw